 There are several ways to prevent cracks in flan.
 Here are our best tips for beautiful results every time:

-• Water bath – cooking in a water bath as directed allows for even heat distribution.
+• Water bath – this is the most important, as cooking in a water bath allows for gentle and even cooking.

-• Cool slowly – Gently transfer to a wire rack and cool completely to room temperature before refrigerating.
+• Cool gradually – After cooking, remove the foil cover and gently transfer the whole pan to a wire rack and cool completely to room temperature before covering and refrigerating.

-• Loosen the edges – run a knife around the edges before unmolding the flan.
-This will reduce tension as it slides out of the pan.
+• Loosen the edges – run a knife around the edges before unmolding the flan to reduce tension as it slides out of the pan.

-You will love that Flan is a make-ahead dessert.
-It’s so convenient for gatherings and entertaining.
+You will love that Flan is a make-ahead dessert, which is so convenient for gatherings and entertaining.

-• Refrigerate – cover with plastic wrap and refrigerate leftover flan for up to 4 days.
+• To Refrigerate: cover leftovers with plastic wrap and refrigerate for up to 4 days

-Slice of flan on a plate with forkfull
+Slice of flan on a plate with a bite on a fork

 Flan Recipe